datalad-handbook/book/docs/basics/101-121-siblings.rst

 To look inside of it you can :gitcmd:`checkout BRANCHNAME`, or you can do a ``diff`` between the branch (your drawer) and the dataset as it is currently in front of you (your desk).
-We will do the latter, and leave the former for a different lecture:
+We will do the latter, and leave the former for a different lecture.
+Make sure to see the :windows-wit:`on using 'datalad diff' <ww-datalad-diff-calls>` too.

 .. index::
    pair: corresponding branch; in adjusted mode
    pair: show dataset modification for particular path; on Windows with DataLad
    pair: diff; DataLad command
-.. windows-wit:: Please use 'datalad diff --from main --to remotes/roommate/main'
+.. windows-wit:: 'datalad diff' needs the corresponding branch
+   :name: ww-datalad-diff-calls
+   :float: tb

    .. include:: topic/adjustedmode-diff-remote.rst